MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQuantity.md

 ms.author: cdmditeam
 ---

-# Water quantity in SustainabilityWater(WaterQuantity)
+# Water quantity in Sustainability water (WaterQuantity)

 Stores the actual quantity information from water transactions within the organization.